-As of December 31, 2016, most households and businesses on Videotron's cable footprint had access to its advanced mobile services.
-As of December 31, 2016, there were 893,900 lines activated on its wireless network, representing a year-over-year increase of 125,300 lines (16.3%).
+As of December 31, 2017, most households and businesses on Videotron's cable footprint had access to its advanced mobile services.
+As of December 31, 2017, there were 1,024,000 lines activated on its wireless network, representing a year-over-year increase of 130,100 lines (14.6%).

-2.1.2.3 Over-the-top video
+2.1.2.3 Over-the-top video (Club illico)

-Videotron's clients can also benefit from the subscription based OTT entertainment service Club illico ("Club illico") offering a rich and varied selection of unlimited, on-demand French language content (movies, television shows, children's shows, documentaries, comedy performances and concerts).
+Videotron's subscription based OTT entertainment service Club illico ("Club illico") offers a rich and varied selection of unlimited, on-demand French language content (movies, television shows, children's shows, documentaries, comedy performances and concerts).
 In late 2013, Club illico started funding the production of television series and offering them in their first broadcast window, prior to their linear broadcast.
-On December 31, 2016, the Club illico service had 314,700 subscribers.
+On November 15, 2017, Videotron launched the Club illico mobile application.
+As of December 31, 2017, 33,000 customers had downloaded this application.
+On December 31, 2017, the Club illico service had 361,600 subscribers.